leland-kwong/vim-editorconfig-js/README.md

 # Vim Editorconfig Js

-A highly customizable editorconfig plugin for vim that uses a node backend for parsing.
+Easily customizable editorconfig plugin for vim that uses a node backend for parsing.

 ## Features